Helsinki Music Centre: Construction

 The foundation stone was laid on October 22, 2008.
-Minister of Finance Jyrki Katainen held a speech at the event.
+Minister of Finance Jyrki Katainen gave a speech at the event.

 Before the formal completion of the building, the Finnish national broadcasting company YLE used it to host the election night broadcast for the 2011 Finnish parliamentary election on 17 April.
 YLE invited all party leaders to the still half-finished Music Centre for a live broadcast as the nation waited for the results to come in.

 The completed building was formally approved and turned over to the owners at the end of April 2011.
 However, the formal opening ceremony and concert was held months later on 31 August 2011, which allowed time for the musicians to get accustomed to the new concert hall and for the builders to complete the landscaping around the building.
 The program of the opening concert included various performances by the students of Sibelius Academy, Sibelius's Tapiola and songs performed by the Helsinki Philharmonic (conductor John Storgårds) and soprano Soile Isokoski, Stravinsky's Rite of Spring performed by the Finnish Radio Symphony Orchestra (conductor Sakari Oramo), and Sibelius's Finlandia performed by a jointly by both orchestras and the choir of Sibelius Academy (conductor Jukka-Pekka Saraste).

 The budget of approximately 160 million euros at the start of the construction was exceeded, the final cost standing at 189 million, including technical equipment.
 The expenditure was criticized in public debate, but the cost of the building was quite measured compared to e.g. a similar concert hall in Copenhagen built around the same time, or even the per-square-metre cost of new housing in Helsinki.

 Before The Helsinki Music Centre opened its doors it was already used as a movie set for two major film productions: American thriller, Rage - Midsummer's Eve, directed by American-Finnish female director, Ms. Tii Ricks and based completely in Finland, used the interiors of the newly established Music Centre as a setting for a University where the main characters are studying.
 Mika Kaurismäki also used the Music Centre as a location for his upcoming film Road to the North.